Charities & Voluntary Organisations

 Dochas Offaly Cancer Support Group is a registered charity founded in 1999, offering professional support to people whose lives have been affected by cancer.
 The support is holistic and complements primary medical treatments with education and psychological care.
 Complementary therapies can help reduce stress and anxiety by restoring a sense of well-being and pain reduction.
 Our aim is to provide supportive care including factual information and social contact to reduce feelings of isolation, enabling you to achieve maximum independence and quality of life, and to help you cope during and beyond your illness and treatment.
 At Dochas, you, your family and friends can come to terms with your illness in your own way.
 You can meet other people living with cancer and benefit from the support this brings.
 (CHY 15937).

-The Down Syndrome Centre is Ireland's 1st services led centre providing all the relevant support and services for children with Down syndrome.
-We currently provide services that include OT, S & L, Physio, Counselling, Team 21 Tots, baby massage and an early intervention programme, but the most important asset being a place where parents can meet, bond, share experiences and provide support to each other.
-We currently have over 150 children accessing the centre on a weekly basis, with no Government funding we heavily rely on the support from the general public to enable these children reach their full potential and to feel included in our society.
+The Down Syndrome Centre is Ireland's first services-led Centre providing all the relevant support and services for children with Down syndrome.
+We provide Occupational Therapy, Speech & Language, Physiotherapy, counselling, baby massage and an early intervention programme.
+Many of our services can now be delivered through teletherapy or virtually.
+We currently have over 200 children accessing the Centre on a weekly basis, with no Government funding we heavily rely on the support from the general public to enable these children reach their full potential and to feel included in our society.
+Visit www.downsyndromecentre.ie for more information.
+(CHY 15750).

 Dublin Simon Community works to prevent and address homelessness in Dublin, Kildare and Wicklow.
 We provide services at all stages of homelessness and enable people to move to a place they can call home.
 At Simon, we listen to people who turn to us for help and do everything we can to support them to move out of homelessness into independent living.
 We strive to empower people to access, secure and retain a home of their own by reducing the reliance on short-term emergency accommodation and providing permanent supported housing for people to sustain a home in their local community.
 Moving people into supported housing produces life-enhancing and life-saving results and is more cost-effective in the long run.
 Conatct Dublin Simon Community, 1-2 Cope Street, Dublin 2.
 Tel: (01) 671 5551 or go to www.dubsimon.ie.
 (CHY 5963).